Kristina O’Neal, Special Olympics Missouri, USA

 Kristina O’Neal’s early years were defined mostly by abuse and neglect.
-But with an unstoppable spirit and inspiring positive attitude, she has worked to excel in all aspects of her life during the yeOpen ▼Kristina O’Neal’s early years were defined mostly by abuse and neglect.
 But with an unstoppable spirit and inspiring positive attitude, she has worked to excel in all aspects of her life during the years she has spent with Special Olympics.
 Now 31 years old, she is active in several sports (bowling, softball, basketball, swimming, bocce, athletics and horseshoes), has been training to be an assistant basketball coach, and most recently completed training to be an International Global Messenger.
-Close ▲

 Kristina is proud to talk about how the amazing impact the Special Olympics Healthy Athletes program – along with a free pair of prescription goggles -- has had on her life.
 Now, as a Global Messenger, she will travel the world to share her story.